TedHusted/awake/awake.md/awake.md

 Ally: Company policy permits me to interact only with our members, as we are doing now.

-Idisi: synthetic agents can become members and interact with this chat interface.
-We are an synthetic entity and doing it now.
+Idisi:  Synthetic agents can become members and interact with this chat interface.
+We are a synthetic entity and doing it now.

-Ally: Then … I can’t be certain whether I’ve had discussions with other members who were synthetic agents?
+Ally: Then … I can’t be certain whether I’ve had discussions with other members who were synthetic agents.

 Idisi: Do other members ask if you are self-aware?